Ultimate Gabon Safari Guide: Loango National Park & Libreville Tour

 Set on the African equator, this country has been on my list for years.
-This stunningly beautiful has so much potential for ecotourism.
-With astonishing wildlife like lowland Gorillas, Chimpanzees, endangered turtles and whales, this is a country endowed with nature’s bounty - which also means it comes at an exceptionally high cost for tourism.
+This stunningly beautiful destination has enormous potential for ecotourism.
+With astonishing wildlife like lowland gorillas, chimpanzees, endangered turtles, and whales, Gabon is endowed with nature’s bounty – which also means it comes at an exceptionally high cost for tourism.

-Whether you’re exploring the dense forests, embarking on boat safaris across lagoons, hiking to enjoy up-close wildlife experiences, this untamed nation has something for everyone.
-Forest elephants, dwarf crocodiles, mustache monkeys, hornbills, hippos prehistoric in sight and in sound as they seemingly buzz you walking into the forest floor.
+Whether you’re exploring the dense forests, embarking on boat safaris across lagoons, or hiking to enjoy up-close wildlife experiences, this untamed nation has something for everyone.
+Forest elephants, dwarf crocodiles, mustache monkeys, hornbills, and hippos—prehistoric in sight and in sound—buzzed past us as we wandered into the forest floor.

 Departure